 I can’t believe we are already five days into August, but my trouble believing the truth of it does not seem to impede the forward movement of time in the least.
+As summer hits its stride, I am losing track of time.

 Yesterday, I spent more time than I would have liked on necessary errands, but one of the necessary errands was to take my youngest son to get his teeth cleaned.
 Waiting rooms are one of my more productive work spaces.